-You might also find it useful to read my account of what my first panic attack was like.
-Read it, and then come back to this page.
+You might also find it helpful to read my account of what my first panic attack was like.
+Please read it, and then come back to this page.

-This is a panic attack, but it can be different for different people.
+This is a panic attack, but it can be different.

 You might feel like someone has placed a cushion over your mouth and nose, where it feels like you are getting smothered or suffocated, even though there is nothing over your face.
-This is something I personally experienced each time I had a panic, so I feel for you if you get this.
+I experienced this each time I had a panic, so I feel for you if you get this.
 It does go away; I have not experienced this for years.